Website Maintenance Checklist – 10 Things To Do Weekly

 1. Check your Google analytics report to see how many visitors you are getting.
-And where do people enter and leave your website
+And see where do people enter and leave your website – work out why they leave that page

-2. Add useful fresh content to keep your website interesting
+2. Add useful fresh relevant content to keep your website interesting and show authority in your subject

-3. Curate existing content, to keep it up to date and useful and attracting the right audience.
-Read it and update it
+3. Curate your existing content, to keep it up to date and useful and attracting the right audience.
+Read it and update it continually

-5. Apply any website platform updates, to maintain security and website uptime
+5. Apply any website platform updates, such as WordPress to maintain security and website uptime – check any warning messages or emails from your website

 6. Apply any design theme updates, to avoid conflict between the design theme and other plugins, such as the Contact Form